Theoretical Analyses of Multiobjective Evolutionary Algorithms on Multimodal Objectives: GSEMO with Heavy-Tailed Mutation

 \subsection{GSEMO-HTM on $\ojzj_{n,k}$}

 We now analyze the runtime of the GSEMO-HTM on $\ojzj_{n,k}$.
 We start with an estimate for the time it takes to find the inner part of the Pareto front.

-The following lemma show the optimization process of the GSEMO-HTM. \begin{lemma} Consider the GSEMO-HTM optimizing the $\ojzj_{n,k}$ function.
+\begin{lemma} Consider the GSEMO-HTM optimizing the $\ojzj_{n,k}$ function.
 Let $a_0\in[2k..n]$.
-If in a certain iteration, $(a_0,2k+n-a_0)$ is in the Pareto front, then all $(a,2k+n-a)$, $a\in[2k..n]$, in the Pareto front will be found in an expected number of at most $\frac{2}{P_1^{\beta}}n(n-2k+3) (\ln \lceil \frac n2 \rceil+1)$ iterations. \end{lemma} \begin{proof} The proof is very similar to the one of Lemma~\ref{lem:spread}.
+If in a certain iteration, the point $(a_0,2k+n-a_0)$ is {covered by the current population}, then all $(a,2k+n-a)$, $a\in[2k..n]$, in the Pareto front will be found in an expected number of at most $\frac{2}{P_1^{\beta}}n(n-2k+3) (\ln \lceil \frac n2 \rceil+1)$ iterations. \end{lemma} \begin{proof} The proof is very similar to the one of Lemma~\ref{lem:spread}.
 As there, we ignore any positive effect of mutation flipping more than one bit.
 Noting that the corresponding solution for $(a,2k+n-a)$ in the Pareto front has $a-k$ ones, the probability to find $(a+1,2k+n-a-1)$ in the Pareto front conditional on the population has one solution with function value $(a,2k+n-a)$ is at least

 Hence, the expected time to find all $(a,2k+n-a)$ for $a\in[a_0..n]$ is at most

 Similarly, the probability to find $(a-1,2k+n-a+1)$ in the Pareto front conditional on the population containing a solution with function value $(a,2k+n-a)$ is at least